 I also absolutely love her flowing foil jacket with its peaked shoulders – especially because it appears to be lined in clear vinyl so that it gives off a different quality on the inside.
 Also, the shoes are fantastic – high, weird, and incredibly specific to the look.
 And the HAIR!
 You cannot tell me that cut isn’t growing right out of her head.
 Wearing hair that small can be a risk in drag because it shrinks your proportions.
 Here, it really works.

 Anetra’s delivery of “I’m finally doing something that I love… absolutely nothing” was a perfect comedy moment.
-Notice that after the pause in her sentence there is no cut to a different shot.
+Notice that there is no cut to a different shot after the pause in her sentence.
 The timing in that beat of silence is all her own and it’s exactly how long the joke needed to land.
 Watch how her demeanor and body carriage change as she brings her single finger up to her chin during the pause.

 That’s how you make an impact with one line!